radiantlogic-v8/documentation-new/documentation/upgrade-guides/updating-to-sm-v9.md

 ### View duration and migration details

 The Jobs retain their start and completion times until the next update.
-To view them:
+Use the following command to view them:

 ```
 kubectl get jobs -n self-managed \